heroku/react-refetch/docs/api.md

 #### Arguments

-* [`mapPropsToRequests(props): urlProps`] \(*Function*): If specified, the component will fetch data from the URLs.
-Any time props update, `mapPropsToRequests` will be called.
+* [`mapPropsToRequestsToProps(props): urlProps`] \(*Function*): If specified, the component will fetch data from the URLs.
+Any time props update, `mapPropsToRequestsToProps` will be called.
 Its result must be a plain object mapping prop keys to URL strings or `window.Request` objects.
 If the values changed, they will be passed to `window.fetch` and the synchronous state of the resulting promise will be serialized and merged into the component’s props.
 If you omit it, the component will not be connected to any URLs.

 * [`options`] *(Object)* If specified, further customizes the behavior of the connector.
   * [`withRef = false`] *(Boolean)*: If true, stores a ref to the wrapped component instance and makes it available via `getWrappedInstance()` method. *Defaults to `false`.*